IgaoGuru/lavender-garden/_notes/Digital Zettelkasten.md

+---
+description: What is a digital zettelkasten, how it works, and how to get started.
+Discover the benefits of this powerful note-taking system today.
+lastmod: 2023-03-25T15:23:50.160Z
+---
 ## What is a digital zettelkasten?zzz

 Digital zettelkasten is an effective way of organizing and connecting information in a digital format.
 They take the principles of an analogue zettlekasten and adapt it to use with a digital environment.